 Despite homes being covered in snow and icy roads galore, winter is a great time to sell your home!
 Or is it?
-If you’ve been contemplating whether you should list your home now or wait until the snow melts away, we made a list of everything you should take into consideration.
+If you’ve been contemplating whether you should sell your home in winter or wait until the snow melts away, we made a list of everything you should take into consideration.

 Buyers mean business